 end

 register_injections BoundaryOne boundary registers injections from a list.
-The framework defaults and the site config both flow through it:
+The framework defaults and the site config both flow through it — same mechanism either way:

 class RegisterInjections